parthchilwerwar/Youtube-summarizer/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the creators of [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) for their amazing frameworks.
-- Special thanks to Google for providing the Generative AI API.